Eleanor Segall Mandelstam is an author and mental health blogger who has written about living with bipolar disorder.

 Cognitive behavioural therapy (CBT) didn’t get to the root of my panic but was good for awareness.
 I’ve done other talking therapies.
 And over the past few years I’ve been doing EMDR trauma therapy for PTSD stuff.
 That’s been really helpful.
 I did some of the therapy through the NHS and some has had to be private because of the waiting lists.

 My husband, Rob, has been helpful as well – but sometimes there are things you just want to discuss privately in therapy.
 He can’t be my therapist, effectively!

 Rob is really kind and supportive; I have a very supportive family in general.
-My dad gets it because we’ve both been through a lot.
+My dad gets it because we’ve both been through a lot and we’re both living with bipolar disorder.
 My mum’s remarried and my stepdad is a doctor, so I’ve got their support.
 My family are kind and loving.
 They accept me for me and give me support, which allows me to feel better about living my life.